LiShiSangZi/remixure/README.md

 exports.htmlPath = 'public/index.html'; // If you want to pack index.html with the <script> inject.
 You need the speicific your index template path.

 exports.cleanBeforeBuild = true; // If you want to clean the build folder before job start.

+exports.compiledNodeModules = ['YourModuleCode']; // If you want to build some node_module folders using babel loader.
+Put it here.

 ```